burkewm/Unigine-Spline/README.md

 ### SplinePosition
 The SplinePosition is mainly used for the start or end point for a SplineSegment.
-It knows it index in the Spline.
+It knows his index in the Spline.

 Visulize the SplinePosition:
 ```